josh7gt/expressjs-demoapp/README.md

 * [ ] Validation
 * [ ] Routers

 This demo web project follows [this course](https://www.youtube.com/watch?v=nH9E25nkk3I) by Anson.
-I highly reccomend this course if you are interested in web development with Express JS.
+I highly recommend this course if you are interested in web development with Express JS.